e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**`Group`: the on-the-fly assembly.** The *immutable* version of "grouping components by plain calls" needs no builder — it is already expressible under this section's rules as a single library component ([§13.7][s13-7]'s starting inventory), because the container-children rule makes a `NamedTuple` field contribute its elements as path-named children, and declarations are ordinary functions of the *instance*, free to read its fields:
+**`Group`: the on-the-fly assembly.** The *immutable* version of "grouping components by plain calls" needs no builder — it is already expressible under this section's rules as a single library component (the starting inventory, [§13.7][s13-7]), because the container-children rule makes a `NamedTuple` field contribute its elements as path-named children, and declarations are ordinary functions of the *instance*, free to read its fields: